5 Ways to Market Your Business Before Ever Planting Your First Seed

 2. Create a Social Media Account

-Today, social media is an essential tool for any business marketing strategy.
-Plus, it’s free!
+Today, social media is a powerful tool for marketing your business—and best of all, it’s free!

 Teaser photos of your seeds, tools, flower stand, and more